Post-rock

 Post-rock is a subgenre of experimental rock that emphasizes texture, atmosphere, and non-traditional song structures over conventional rock techniques.
-Post-rock artists often combine rock instrumentation and rock stylings with electronics and digital production as a means of enabling the exploration of textures, timbres and different styles.
-Vocals, when present, are often used as an instrumental layer, with many bands opting for entirely instrumental compositions.
-The genre began in indie and underground music scenes, but deviated.
+Post-rock acts can often combine rock instrumentation and stylings with unorthodox elements, such as patterns and minimal arrangements, or electronics and digital production, as a means of enabling the exploration of textures, timbres and different styles.
+Vocals, when present, can be used as an instrumental layer, with many bands opting for entirely instrumental compositions, although some still engage with the verse–chorus form.
+The genre is associated with the indie and underground music scenes.

-The term post-rock was coined by music journalist Simon Reynolds and popularized in his review of Bark Psychosis' 1994 album Hex.
+The term post-rock was coined by music journalist Simon Reynolds and eventually popularized in his review of Bark Psychosis' 1994 album Hex.
 He later expanded the concept as music "using rock instrumentation for non-rock purposes".
-The term has since developed to refer to bands oriented around dramatic and suspense-driven instrumental rock, making the term controversial among listeners and artists alike.
+In the 2000s, the term narrowed to refer to bands oriented around dramatic and suspense-driven instrumental rock, making its continuing usage controversial among listeners and artists alike.

 Groups such as Talk Talk and Slint are credited with producing foundational works in the style in the late 1980s and early 1990s.
 The release of Tortoise's 1996 album Millions Now Living Will Never Die led to post-rock becoming an established term for the genre in music criticism and journalism.
-In its second wave, post-rock diversified into subgenres, influencing indie rock, electronica, and certain forms of metal.
+In its second wave, post-rock diversified into subgenres, influencing indie rock, electronica, forms of metal, and other styles.

 Characteristics

-Post-rock emphasizes the use of textures, timbres, and non-rock influences, often featuring little or no vocals.
+Post-rock emphasizes the exploration and use of textures, timbres, and non-rock influences.
 Rather than relying on traditional song structures or riffs, it—as a musical aesthetic—focuses on atmosphere and mood to create a musically evocative experience.
 Post-rock incorporates stylings and traits from a variety of musical genres and scenes, including indie rock and its forms like slowcore and math rock, as well as krautrock, ambient music, psychedelia, progressive rock, space rock, tape music, minimalist classical, British IDM, jazz (including avant-garde jazz and cool jazz), dub, post-punk, free jazz, contemporary classical and avant-garde electronica.

-First wave post-rock groups often exhibited strong influence from the krautrock of the 1970s, particularly the motorik, the characteristic krautrock rhythm, and its one- or two-chord melodicism, with these influences also being pivotal for the substyle of ambient pop, where the framework of post-rock is applied to indie pop.
+Often, first wave post-rock groups exhibited influence from the krautrock of the 1970s, particularly the motorik, the characteristic krautrock rhythm, and its one- or two-chord melodicism.
+These influences were also pivotal for the substyle of ambient pop, where the framework of post-rock was applied to indie pop.
 Post-rock acts frequently blend traditional rock instrumentation and stylistic elements with electronic and digital production, using this combination to explore a wider range of textures, timbres, and musical styles.
-The genre originated in the indie and underground music scenes of the 1980s and 1990s, but as it moved away from traditional rock elements, it became increasingly distinct from the conventions of indie rock of that era.
+The genre originated in the indie and underground music scenes of the 1980s and 1990s in Europe and North America, but it became increasingly distinct from the conventions of indie rock of that era, while simultaneously influencing indie rock.